rcrowther/ssc/README.rst

 Adjust the script
 -----------------
-If Scala and Java are fully installed, ``ssc`` may work now.
-However, most Java users have a muddle of JDK/JVM/Scala installations.
-If development is on `Eclipse`, you have caos.
+The ``ssc`` script needs pointing at a Scala distribution folder, at least.
+Maybe a Java one too.

-The launching script has been written to make this easy.
-As easy as I can make it.
+The launching script has been written to make this as easy as I can make it.
 Goto `bin/ssc`.
 At the top are a few annotated variables, notably,

 JAVA_HOME=""

 SCALA_HOME=""

 In a common setup, Java is installed to the computer, so JAVA_HOME does not need changing.
-But if you have an up-to-date Java, or a Java inside an IDE, point JAVA_HOME at the `/bin` folder.
+If you have an up-to-date Java, or a Java inside an IDE, point JAVA_HOME at the `/bin` folder.

-The same is true of Scala, and SCALA_HOME.
-Point it at some Scala distribution folder somewhere.
+SCALA_HOME must be pointed at a Scala distribution folder. ``ssc`` will not work with installed Scala.

 Libraries